You Earned a Ticket!

 Alternative paths to a credential

-Having a strong pool of teaching candidates is a concern in California.
-California's Commission for Teacher Credentialing reports annually to the California legislature about the future supply of teacher candidates, based on enrollments in teacher preparation programs of any kind.
-The training pipeline ran dry in 2013, perhaps largely because candidates understood the job market.
-Why enroll to become a teacher if the jobs weren't going to be there at the end of the program?
+Having a strong pool of teaching candidates is a persistent concern in California.
+California's Commission for Teacher Credentialing reports annually to the California legislature about the future supply of teacher candidates, based on enrollments in teacher preparation programs.

 When schools need teachers and districts have funds to hire them, they don’t sit around and wait.
-If fully-prepared teachers are unavailable, school districts resort to using emergency teaching credentials.
-This is legal as long as the candidate can meet standards set by the state board.
+If fully-credentialed teachers aren't available, districts resort to accepting emergency credentials.
+This is legal as long as the candidate can meet standards set by the State Board of Education.
 The Learning Policy Institute keeps an eye out for looming teacher shortages across the USA.

 Are teacher shortages overblown?

-Teacher shortages have become an annual concern, and some have argued that the system is crying wolf.
-There may be a shortage of teachers willing to work in certain districts, or in specific subjects – especially special education, math, and science – but, they argue, there is not a shortage of teachers across the board.
+Some have argued that California has a habit of crying wolf about teacher shortages.
+There may be a shortage of teachers willing to work in certain districts, or in specific subjects — especially special education, math, and science — but not (they argue) across the board.

 Faster certification options

-Not all teacher preparation programs are lengthy.
-For example, the training program of Teach for America (TFA), which selectively recruits new teachers, is famously short: in contrast to the usual two-year program offered by education schools, the TFA program lasts less than two months.
-A number of studies, but not all, indicate that Teach for America's elite rookies perform as well and sometimes better than graduates of longer programs, particularly for middle and high school math.
+Not all teacher preparation programs are equally lengthy, though.
+For example, the training program of Teach for America (TFA), which selectively recruits new teachers, is famously short: in contrast to the usual one- or two-year series of courses required by education schools, the TFA program lasts just a few months.
+A number of studies, though not all, indicate that Teach for America's elite rookies perform as well as and sometimes better than graduates of longer programs, particularly for middle and high school math.

 Can districts certify their own teachers?